 Provisions concerning credit transfer can be found in the Higher Education Ordinance, Chapter 6, sections 6-8.

 Courses that were part of the specific entry requirements cannot be given credit for as part of the licentiate degree.

-Decisions regarding credit transfer are made in accordance with current delegation policies.
+Decisions regarding credit transfer are made in accordance with current delegation policies of the Department of Organic Chemistry.